Cerberus Transformer: Joint Semantic, Affordance and Attribute Parsing: Experiment

 As shown in the figure, the results of different pairs vary a lot but are still reasonable.
 For example, \emph{Textured}, \emph{Floor} and \emph{Walkable} have high mIoU with each other, since floors are usually textured and walkable.
 And walls are often painted, leading to a high correlation between them.
 The high mIoU pairs in semantic-attribute affinity are also in line with common sense: Windows and pictures are usually made of glass, while cabinets and chairs are typically made of wood.
 The task affinities reveal that the three tasks are not independent of each other, and learning one of them may help the other two.
 That's the potential reason why our Cerberus out-performs separately trained models.

 \textbf{Cerberus performs well under weak supervision}.
 Inspired by task affinity, we conduct a set of experiments to further unleash the potential of Cerberus.
 We train a set of Cerberus with one task supervised by $0.1\%-1\%$ annotation while the other two by full supervision.
 For comparison, we also train single-task models with $0.1\%-1\%$ annotation.
 We use a random mask to select the annotation.
 The results are shown in Tab. \ref{tab:weak1}, \ref{tab:weak2} and \ref{tab:weak3}.
-Our weakly-supervised Cerberus models achieve significant improvements compared with single task models.
-For attribute and affordance, the weakly-supervised Cerberus models are only slightly worse than the fully supervised Cerberus.
+Our weakly-supervised Cerberus models outperform single-task models, and multi-task models trained with uniformly-weighted losses.
+For attribute and affordance, the weakly-supervised Cerberus are only slightly worse than the fully supervised Cerberus.
 Specially, on 0.1\% weakly-supervised semantic task, Cerberus outperforms separately trained model by 20.5\%.

 \textbf{Shared attention facilitates weakly-supervised learning.} In order to explore how Cerberus actually helps with multi-task learning and weakly-supervised learning, we visualize the attention maps of readout token in Fig.\ref{fig:attention}.
 Though the readout token is not grounded in the input image, it can aggregates information from other tokens.
 As can be seen, different heads of the last attention layer aggregate different task-specific features.
 And we observe that, even for weakly-supervised settings, Cerberus still successfully generates attention maps well aligned with ground truth regions, which appears very similar to the fully supervised attention maps.
 We believe that this is because that related sub-tasks help attention learning with little annotation.
 We consider this as a human-like learning capability: one can achieve weakly-supervised learning with the help of other related tasks.
 For example, if we know what is window, we can easily learn how glass looks like.
 That's why our attention-based model achieves strong performance under weak supervision.